How To Get Started With Email Marketing 2024

 More than 70% of respondents chose email, dominating a list of other choices including SMS, social media, direct mail, and online/print ads.
 Not much has changed since then and consumers still prefer email.

-But just because they want it doesn’t mean they want every email to be blatant promotion.
+But just because they want it doesn’t mean they want every email to be a blatant promotion.

 That’s a surefire way to get your list to hate your guts.